 Helping Homeless Families in the Seattle Area

-Homeless families, for the purpose of this essay is defined as “young women with children under age 10”, are steadily increasing throughout the country (Haber et al.).
+Homeless families ARE defined as “young women with children under age 10,” and are steadily increasing throughout the country (Haber et al.).
 Most homeless families are found in urban areas but tend to be homeless for only short bursts of time (Haber et al.).
 They also tend to come from homes that are abusive of drugs or physically abusive (Bassuk).
-The Union Gospel Mission (UGM) in Seattle, Washington is dedicated to aiding homeless as effectively as they can.
-They provide temporary housing, food, and rehabilitation for homeless people who are accepted into their program.
+The Union Gospel Mission (UGM) in Seattle, Washington is dedicated to aiding homelessness as effectively as it can.
+The organization provides temporary housing, food, and rehabilitation for homeless people who are accepted into their program.

 I have experience working in the Reno Gospel Mission while on a mission trio in Reno, Nevada.
-I saw many homeless families and their presence sparked my interest in how the Union Gospel Mission works to end homelessness in the Seattle.
-I am from the Seattle area and I enjoy working with women and children when I have the chance, these are the main reasons why I would like to research the impact UGM can have on homeless families and how they do so.
+I saw many homeless families and their presence sparked my interest in how the Union Gospel Mission works to end homelessness in Seattle.
+I am from the Seattle area and I enjoy working with women and children when I have the chance.
+These are the main reasons why I would like to research the impact UGM has on homeless families.

-Homelessness can occur from many different issues and the families struck by homelessness are in desperate need of help because the children within those families are usually very young.
+Homelessness can occur from many different issues.
+Families struck by homelessness are in desperate need of help because the children within those families are usually very young.
 Children who are members of a homeless family will most likely not have a father, and the mother tends to be a younger woman (Haber et al.).
 The UGM is a necessary resource for those living on the streets, especially those with children.

-The main question of this essay is: what are the best ways to aid homeless families?
-More specifically, how can the Union Gospel Mission of Seattle improve their aid to homeless families?
+The main question of this essay is: what are the best ways to aid homeless families and, more specifically, how can the Union Gospel Mission of Seattle improve their aid to homeless families?
 How can UGM use their funds to best cater to the needs of homeless families in the Seattle area?
-Efficiently and effectively aiding homeless families can be difficult, they have specific needs depending on the ages and physical conditions of the children.
-The children most often found in homeless families tend to be infants and toddlers with some being ages 5-10 years old and almost no teenagers (Haber et al.).
-This means that the UGM must have resources that can cater to the needs of young children, such as a safe shelter but mainly good nutrition.
+Efficiently and effectively aiding homeless families can be difficult. because each family has specific needs depending on the ages and physical conditions of the children.
+Homeless children tend to be infants and toddlers (Haber et al.).
+This means that the UGM must have resources that can cater to the needs of young children, such as a safe shelter and good nutrition.
 The research I will be conducting will be centered on how to best allocate funds and resources to better aid the homeless families that come through the Union Gospel Mission each day.

-Considering my preliminary research, the UGM provides housing, food, and addiction counseling for the people who are able to live in their shelters.
-The Union Gospel Mission offers a couple of different types of housing, “offers diverse, compassionate options for people seeking shelter from the streets, a place to live and re-build their lives, or a place to call home and raise their family” (Union).
-Women, and some men, are able to get emergency housing or affordable housing for their families to be safe and warm.
-Union Gospel Mission serves three meals a day to women and their children and have an emergency housing center specifically for women and children (Union).
-The money raised in 2014 was substantial, $21,786,000 and the money that went into food, housing, and counseling was $18,915,000 (Union).
+Considering my preliminary research, the UGM provides housing, food, and addiction counseling for the people who live in their shelters.
+According to WHAT, the Union Gospel Mission “offers diverse, compassionate options for people seeking shelter from the streets, a place to live and re-build their lives, or a place to call home and raise their family” (Union).
+The Union Gospel Mission serves three meals a day to women and their children, and provides an emergency housing center specifically for women and children (Union).
+In 2014, the UGM brought in $21,786,000, $18,915,000 of which paid for food, housing, and counseling (Union).
 I am looking deeper into how much of their expenditures impact the women and children’s services and to see how they can better allocate their funds to give these people the best care they can get.